gediz/mpv-wiki/FAQ.md

 ### I want the old PulseAudio volume control back on Linux

 With mpv 0.18.1, volume control was forced to softvol, and the ``--softvol`` option was removed.
 PulseAudio volume control (as in changing the per-client volume in the server) is not used anymore.
+The following things change with this as perceived by users with default settings:

+* changing volume in mpv now affects only the current mpv instance
+* volume is not saved across all instances (though it will be saved for the current instance/media file if you use the watch-later feature)
+* volume is not limited to 100% anymore
+* you cannot use mpv volume controls to set the volume higher than your current PulseAudio volume settings

+It is recommended that you use a separate, non-mpv key binding to control your global volume.

-If you want to use it, you have to switch you key-bindings manually to the audio output volume controls:
+If you want the old behavior, you have to switch you key-bindings manually to the audio output volume controls:

 * open your input.conf
 * add the following lines: